 Be aware of other options that may be targeted to you.
 When there was a breach of data at Home Depot, anyone who had made a purchase with them could claim a free one-year membership to Equifax.
 More recently, this also happened to those who had opened accounts at BC Credit Unions.

-Unforutunately, most of these free options are not available for Quebec residents, due to strict provincial legislation.
+Unfortunately, most of these free options are not available for Quebec residents, due to strict provincial legislation.
 This includes the TransUnion online disclosure, Credit Karma, Borrowell, and Mogo.
+Some financial institutions, such as CIBC and Scotiabank, will offer free credit scores to clients, but not credit reports.
 Your best option is to request by mail a copy of your report, which you can find on the Equifax and TransUnion websites.

 Free Consumer Disclosure – Direct